XAU

 Both coins and bars contain investment-grade gold, but they serve different purposes depending on your goals and purchase size.

-• Divisibility — Coins offer more flexibility.
-If you need to sell $2,000 worth of gold, you can sell a single 1 oz coin rather than liquidating an entire 10 oz bar.
+Divisibility: Coins offer more flexibility.
+Selling $2,000 worth of gold means selling a single 1 oz coin rather than liquidating an entire 10 oz bar.

-• Counterfeiting risk — Bars are more commonly counterfeited than sovereign coins.
-Always buy bars from reputable sources, and consider bars that come sealed with assay certificates.
+Counterfeiting risk: Bars are more commonly counterfeited than sovereign coins.
+Buy bars only from reputable sources, and choose sealed bars with assay certificates for added protection.

 Frequently Asked Questions